pubnub/pubnub-api/objective-c/README.md

     + (void)sendMessage:(PNMessage *)message;
     + (void)sendMessage:(PNMessage *)message withCompletionBlock:(PNClientMessageProcessingBlock)success;

-As you can see two first methods exchange your message sending request into [__PNMessage__](3.4/pubnub/libs/PubNub/Data/PNMessage.h) instance.
-You can save this instance elsewhere and in case of some kind of error or maybe because of your application functionality you can pass that object to last two methods and they will be sent (channel already specified inside of this object).
+The first two methods return a [__PNMessage__](3.4/pubnub/libs/PubNub/Data/PNMessage.h) instance.
+If there is a need to re-publish this message for any reason, (for example, the publish request timed-out due to lack of Internet connection), it can be passed back to the last two methods to easily re-publish.

     PNMessage *helloMessage = [PubNub sendMessage:@"\"Hello PubNub\""
                                         toChannel:[PNChannel channelWithName:@"iosdev"]